chari00/Timed-Quiz/README.md

 ## 1. Description

 This is a timed quiz project that allows the user to answer each questions with multiple - choices for a limited time.
-The user gets points for each correct answer, and get ten seconds time deduction from each incorrect answer.
+The user gets points for each correct answer, and gets ten seconds time deduction from each incorrect answer.

 ## 2. Visual